-List of Disabilities Covered Under ADA: Everything You Need to Know
+List of Disabilities Covered Under ADA

 Under the ADA, covered employers are also required to make reasonable accommodations for qualified people who have physical or mental limitations.
 The only time an employer may be exempt from this is if it can show that a reasonable accommodation would lead to undue hardship for the company's operations.

+People with disabilities mainly those with bodily injuries or function conditions and basic daily accommodations are included in major life activities.
 The ADA offers examples of undue hardship and reasonable accommodations.
 The ADA also prevents employers from discriminating against employees and job applicants who have mental and physical impairments that limit major life activities.
 Some examples of these life activities include:

 Under most employment legislation, such as Age Discrimination in Employment Act or Title VII, it is fairly obvious whether a person is a part of a protected class.
 However, under the ADA, it is a bit more complicated to determine whether a person is part of a protected class.